 A startup brand might not need a comprehensive style guide, but it should have a basic one.
 In the era of social media marketing, modern brands have many communication channels like Twitter, Facebook, and other social media marketing channels.
 Without any style guide, marketing campaigns might become inconsistent.

 Brand identity is the visual identity of your business.
-It is important to have a strong brand identity so that people can recognize your brand from your logo, colors, packaging, and design.
+It is important to have a strong brand identity and design consistency so that people can recognize your brand from your logo, colors, packaging, and design style.
 All your marketing material-including emails and social media-should look and feel the same.
 Your digital marketing and brand-building efforts will become more integrated and efficient this way.

 Have a branding zone

 The branding zone is the place to organize all things related to your brand.
-This includes social media, business cards, business contacts, and more.
+This includes design templates, social media templates, business cards, and more.
 These items are important to your brand because they’re what people see first.
 When everything related to your branding is organized in one place, you can easily make your brand effective.
 It becomes easier for your employees to tie your branding strategy with marketing efforts.

 Discover your customer persona: